 Reasons to Postpone or Avoid Tummy Tuck

 Tummy tuck can be a wonderful option for people who wish to flatten and tone their midsection.
 This procedure can provide a substantial boost to individuals who want to improve their appearance and self-esteem.
 However, certain people should postpone or avoid tummy tuck surgery, as they are at a higher risk of poor results and other complications.
-In this post Dr. Bruce Barach touches on some of the factors that might make it necessary to postpone tummy tuck surgery — or avoid it altogether.
+In this post Dr. Sanjiv Kayastha touches on some of the factors that might make it necessary to postpone tummy tuck surgery — or avoid it altogether.

 Plans for Future Pregnancy